 > Furthermore, we will follow all legal guidance from the European Commission on non-discrimination

-Anyone asked by AHC staff, organiser, session chair, workshop leader, moderator, presenter or online representative to stop unacceptable behaviour is expected to comply immediately.
-Retaliation toward anyone reporting an incident or toward AHC organisers and scientific committee will not be tolerated and may result in additional sanctions.
+Anyone asked by AHC2024 staff, organiser, session chair, workshop leader, moderator, presenter or online representative to stop unacceptable behaviour is expected to comply immediately.
+Retaliation toward anyone reporting an incident or toward AHC2024 organisers and scientific committee will not be tolerated and may result in additional sanctions.

-The consequences of non-compliance with the AHC Code of Conduct may include:
+The consequences of non-compliance with the AHC2024 Code of Conduct may include:

 > Immediate removal from in-person meeting with no financial refund.